2018 Eastern Kentucky Colonels football team

 The 2018 Eastern Kentucky Colonels football team represented Eastern Kentucky University during the 2018 NCAA Division I FCS football season.
 They were led by third-year head coach Mark Elder and played their home games at Roy Kidd Stadium as a member of the Ohio Valley Conference.
 They finished the season 7–4, 5–2 in OVC play to finish in third place.

-Previous season

-The Colonels finished the 2017 season 4–7, 3–5 in OVC play to finish in a tie for fifth place.

 Preseason

 OVC media poll

 On July 20, 2018, the media covering the OVC released their preseason poll with the Colonels predicted to finish in sixth place.
 On July 23, the OVC released their coaches poll with the Colonels predicted to finish in fifth place.

 Preseason All-OVC team

 The Colonels had three players selected to the preseason all-OVC team.